-Clerk of The Board
+Angela Robles, Clerk of The Board

 Meetings are held on the second Wednesday of each month.
-Regular meeting agendas are posted online and in front of the district headquarters 72 hours prior to the scheduled meeting date and time.
+Regular meeting agendas are posted online and in front of the District headquarters 72 hours prior to the scheduled meeting date and time.

 DISTRICT OF DISTINCTION ACCREDITATION

 REQUESTS AND RESOURCES